International Mobile Equipment Identity: Structure of the IMEI and IMEISV (IMEI software version)

 SVN: 23 - The "software version number" identifying the revision of the software installed on the phone.
 99 is reserved.

 By contrast, the new style IMEI code 49-015420-323751-8 has an 8-digit TAC of 49-015420.

-The new CDMA Mobile Equipment Identifier (MEID) uses the same basic format as the IMEI.
+The CDMA Mobile Equipment Identifier uses the same basic format as the IMEI but gives more flexibility in allocation sizes and usage.

 Check digit computation

 The last number of the IMEI is a check digit, calculated using the Luhn algorithm, as defined in the IMEI Allocation and Approval Guidelines:

 The Check Digit shall be calculated according to Luhn formula (ISO/IEC 7812).
 (See GSM 02.16 / 3GPP 22.016).
 The Check Digit is a function of all other digits in the IMEI.
 The Software Version Number (SVN) of a mobile is not included in the calculation.

 The purpose of the Check Digit is to help guard against the possibility of incorrect entries to the CEIR and EIR equipment.

 The presentation of the Check Digit both electronically and in printed form on the label and packaging is very important.
 Logistics (using bar-code reader) and EIR/CEIR administration cannot use the Check Digit unless it is printed outside of the packaging, and on the ME IMEI/Type Accreditation label.

 The check digit is not transmitted over the radio interface, nor is it stored in the EIR database at any point.
 Therefore, all references to the last three or six digits of an IMEI refer to the actual IMEI number, to which the check digit does not belong.

 The check digit is validated in three steps: